INTERNATIONAL HOSPITALITY Management

 Work placements

-Our master's in International Hospitality Management offers the option of a work placement for three to six months, with opportunities available around the UK and overseas.
+Our master's in International Hospitality Management offers the option of a three-month or six-month placement on successful completion of the taught part of the course, with opportunities available around the UK and overseas.
+You are required to secure your own placement with the support of our experienced HIRED team.

 Work alongside experts in your sector